VeerGetGit/Business_Helper/README.md

-🤖 AI-Based Automation Tool for Converting Business Requirements into Technical Specifications 📌 Project Overview
+AI-Based Automation Tool for Converting Business Requirements into Technical Specifications
+1. Project Overview

-This project is an AI-powered automation tool that converts high-level business requirements into low-level technical specifications, including:
+This project presents an AI-based automation tool designed to convert high-level business requirements into detailed technical specifications.
+The system automatically generates system modules, database schemas, and pseudo code by analyzing natural language inputs.

-System modules

-Database schemas

-Pseudo code

-It leverages Generative AI using openai-gpt-oss120B via the Groq API to analyze natural language requirements and generate structured, developer-ready outputs.
+The solution leverages Generative Artificial Intelligence using openai-gpt-oss120B via the Groq API to assist in early-stage software design.
+The primary objective is to reduce manual design effort, improve consistency, and accelerate the software development lifecycle.

-✨ The tool is designed to:

-Reduce manual effort

-Improve consistency

-Accelerate system design in real-world software development projects

-🚀 Features
+2. Features

-Automated conversion of business requirements into technical specifications
+Automated transformation of business requirements into technical specifications

-Generates:
+Generation of:

 System modules